dictation-toolbox/natlink/natlinkInstaller/README.txt

 We are slowly moving to a new stable release for Dragon 12 and NatLink too.
-(January 2014)
+(July 2014)

+4.1kilo:
+- adapt to Dragon13

+4.1juliet:
+- adapted playString function (Mark Lillibridge) via natlinkutils.playString (SendInput)
+- natlinkmain.py has nearly all code caught in a try except statement

 4.1india:
 !
 MAJOR non-backward-compatible change to what names